gabrielsteinerstellantis/VSR_Checker/readme.txt

       - 1) Update BCM from (sw#) to (sw#).
 Contact [Name of DRE] if needed
       - 2) Update ......

+## Known Bugs
+- Only available locally, as master sw list is stored on P4AVD
+- Need to press "Save Master List" twice to refresh Comparison Results

 ---

 Last updated: April 2025